puppetlabs/puppet-specifications/language/catalog_expressions.md

     using an implementation that does not guarantee the correct order.
   * may reference variables defined by the inherited class (it is initialized before the inheriting class).
-* A class defines a named scope and makes all of its non private) parameters and variables visible
+* A class defines a named scope and makes all of its parameters and variables visible.
-* A parameter that is private can only be set from the same module (it is not part of the API)
-* A class defined inside another class automatically becomes prefixed with the containing class' name as its name space
+* A class defined inside another class automatically becomes prefixed with the containing class' name as its name space.
 * Circular inheritance is not allowed.
+* Class definitions are lazily evaluated, see [Modus Operandi][1].

 <table><tr><th>Note</th></tr>